-What is the deliverable?
+Before the Meeting You Must Know — What is the deliverable?

 (Forbes: What’s the outcome I want?)

 Start with the end in mind.
 What does DONE look like?
 Where are you going?
 How do you know when you get there?
 For meetings, our focus is clearly on output (ie, a thing) rather than outcome (ie, a new condition) since we are typically unable to generate new outcomes before the meeting ends.
-We can however generate the input required to generate new outcomes, and that is the purpose of the meeting.
+We can however create the input required to catalyze new outcomes, and that is the purpose of the meeting.

-What are the problems and challenges I foresee?
+#2 You Should Know — What are the problems and challenges I foresee?

 (Forbes: What stands in my way?)

-Who has already created this type of deliverable?
+You Could Know #3 — Who has already created this type of deliverable?